 Function Tools

-Function tools provide a mechanism for models to retrieve extra information to help them generate a response.
+Function tools provide a mechanism for models to perform actions and retrieve extra information to help them generate a response.

-They're useful when it is impractical or impossible to put all the context an agent might need into the system prompt, or when you want to make agents' behavior more deterministic or reliable by deferring some of the logic required to generate a response to another (not necessarily AI-powered) tool.
+They're useful when you want to enable the model to take some action and use the result, when it is impractical or impossible to put all the context an agent might need into the instructions, or when you want to make agents' behavior more deterministic or reliable by deferring some of the logic required to generate a response to another (not necessarily AI-powered) tool.

 There are a number of ways to register tools with an agent: